AttackForge

 • Vulnerability Closed

-[ALL] Download Project Assets as CSV
+Download Project Assets as CSV

 We have added ability to download the project scope (assets assigned to a project) in CSV format.
 This helps testers extract scoping information from AFE more effectively so they can load it in various tools.